Thane woman arrested for abusing Devendra Fadnavis’ wife on Facebook

 The police alleged that the arrested woman, a Thane resident named Smruti Panchal, had been posting objectionable content on Amruta Fadnavis’ official Facebook page for the past two years.
 She used several fake accounts for this purpose, according to the police.

 A complaint about the abusive messages was filed by Bharatiya Janata Party youth wing leader Pallavi Sapre, the Hindustan Times reported.
-Sapre said that she found a user named Ganesh Kappor posting objectionable comments on Amruta Fadnavis’ Facebook page.
+Sapre said that she found a user named Ganesh Kapoor posting objectionable comments on Amruta Fadnavis’ Facebook page.

 An official from the cyber cell said that the comments were “highly abusive, vulgar and derogatory in nature”.
 The police tracked the IP address of the device from which the comments were posted.
 It reportedly led them to Panchal.